-This is a software program that tricks you to think that your computer has a virus attack, thus it prompts you to buy or download a program that will clean your computer.
-These messages usually appears as pop ups which should be closed using the Alt + F4 key combinations.
+This is a software program that tricks you to think that your computer has a virus attack.
+Thus it prompts you to buy or download a program that will clean your computer.
+These messages usually appear as pop-ups which should be closed using the Alt + F4 key combinations.
 Always be extra careful before downloading any software from the Internet.

 Why You Need An Anti-Malware In Your Computer

 It is Good to Install an Anti Malware

 Many people will install an antivirus program in their system and think that they are 100% protected.
 That is what I have been doing until my computer was attacked by a Csrss.exe Trojan horse.
 Checking from the processes running, the csrss for windows service was having lower case letters while the Trojan had a capital C. The antivirus I was using could not detect it.
 The Trojan was turning word documents to have the .exe (executable) extension.
 So, it is only after opening such documents that I was getting a warning about an attempt to open a suspicious file.